-10. Go Hiking at one of Virginia’s 37 State Parks
+10. Go Hiking at Natural Bridge or Another of Virginia’s 38 State Parks

-From the shores of the Atlantic where the first English colonists landed in 1607 to Grayson Highlands in the Appalachian Mountains, Virginia’s state parks are the best places to get outdoors in the state.
-This expansive state park system, one of the most popular in the country, counts over eight million visitors a year to its 37 park units.
-More than fifteen of the parks have fully furnished cabins, many within view of Virginia’s most scenic lakes, rivers, forests, and beaches.
+From the shores of the Atlantic where the first English colonists landed in 1607 to Grayson Highlands in the Appalachian Mountains, Virginia’s state parks are some of the best in the United States.
+This expansive state park system counts over 8 million visitors a year to its 38 state park units.
+More than 15 of the parks have fully furnished cabins, many within view of Virginia’s most scenic lakes, rivers, forests, and beaches.
 As of the fall of 2016, Virginia’s Natural Bridge, one the state’s most iconic natural features, became part of this collection of family-friendly outdoor destinations.

 Want to know what to expect from a vacation at a Virginia State Park cabin?
-Read a full review of our Mid-Atlantic selection for Trekaroo’s Top Treks Lodging 2016, the cabins at Shenandoah River State Park.
+Read a full review of the cabins at Shenandoah River State Park.

-8. Taste the Bounty of the Bay on the Eastern Shore
+8. Taste the Bounty of the Chesapeake Bay on the Eastern Shore

 Virginia’s Eastern Shore is the perfect weekend getaway for your Mid-Atlantic family.
 Check out Trekaroo’s favorite Eastern Shore Getaways for ideas on planning the perfect Eastern Shore family vacation.

 Trekaroo has many resources that can help you plan an educational visit to some of these top tourist attractions in Virginia.
-A great place to get started is Northern Virginia Field Trip Tips written by a local, Washington DC area, homeschooling, Trekaroo mom.
+A great place to get started is Northern Virginia Field Trip Tips written by a local, Washington DC area, homeschooling mom.